Real estate assets include houses, units, vacant land, rural properties, holiday homes and commercial properties.

 You can ask for a review of our decision.

 We can arrange a valuation of your real estate at no cost to you.
 We apply an indexation amount to residential properties each year to keep the value current and ensure you get the right payment amount.
-Where indexation cannot occur, we will determine if we need to update your value property value every 2 years.
+Where indexation cannot occur, we will determine if we need to update your property value every 2 years.
 We’ll let you know if the new valuation affects your payment.
 Normally you won’t have to pay anything back.
 You will need to pay us back if you didn’t tell us about:

 - significant upgrades that raise the value, such as adding a pool, or